-Actually, more than I think; power would nice, some water and a sink too, somewhere to plug in the electric kettle, some light and ventilation, a toilet… Hmmmm….
+Actually, more than I realise; power would nice, some water and a sink too, somewhere to plug in the electric kettle, some light and ventilation, a toilet…

-Luckily I know some calm and optimistic builders.
+Luckily I find some optimistic builders.
 When they start excavations in the tiny bathroom, they uncover a kind of septic/drainage tank - part of the sewerage system for the six storey building.
 And it hasn’t been cleaned out in living memory so there are unmentionable substances below, all thick and solid.
 It needs professional emptying.
 As in a truck or two.

 So, here we are in early February, and the workers have mostly finished.
 What was supposed to have taken ta couple of weeks has dragged into five and counting.

 It will be a marathon instead of a sprint, but I’m still up for it.